Programplaner og emneplaner - Student

 Permitted exam materials and equipment

-The flipped classroom method is used for parts of the course.
-Digital learning resources will be made available to students in advance, and the time they spend at the university will be used to work on assignments and group work.
+The Flipped Classroom is used as a teaching method for part of the course.
+Digital learning resources will be made available to students in advance and the time they spend at the university will be used to work on assignments and group work.
+In addition, digital quizzes and discussion forums can be used.

 Grading scale